ryor/ryor/README.md

 ### Sequences

-Similar to shell, **npm**/**yarn** or [NPS](https://www.npmjs.com/package/nps), sequences can be composed that utilize runnables, either run in series or parallel.
+Similar to shell, npm/yarn or [NPS](https://www.npmjs.com/package/nps) scripts, sequences can be composed that utilize runnables, either run in series or parallel.
 If runnables defined as functions/Promises return sequences themselves, those operations are then run as well.

 ### Simple to define